codeskyblue/fa/README.md

 `fa` is a command line tool that wraps `adb` in order to extend it with extra features and commands that make working with Android easier.

+This project is still in developing, please be careful when use in production.

 ## Features
 - [x] show device selection when multi device connected
 - [x] screenshot